 Field Operations Bureau – Special Agents within the Field Operations Bureau are assigned to investigations relating to:

-Gaming – Investigation of gaming-related crime aimed at protecting the public interest and the integrity of games of chance played in the state.
+- Financial and Gaming Crimes – Investigation relating to identity theft, antitrust violations and other economic crime.
+Investigation of gaming-related crime aimed at protecting the public interest and the integrity of games of chance played in the state.

-Internet Crimes Against Children – Investigation of the internet as a tool to sexually exploit children.
+- Internet Crimes Against Children – Investigation of the internet as a tool to sexually exploit children.

-Public Integrity – Investigation of public employees or other governmental entities.
+- Public Integrity – Investigation of public employees or other governmental entities.

 Qualities and skills necessary for a successful intern:

 - Planning/organizational skills

 - Appropriate decision-making ability